cyberpwnn/Auram/README.md

 # Season I: Into the Sands
 The initial release / season.
 Buggy, unstable, and full of patch nights.
 The nomads is also using a tent mod that allows people to make their bases in mobile tents.

-# Season II: Nightmare (June 1st or earlier)
+# Season II: Roots (June 1st or earlier)
 The second season in Auram.
 Hopefully much more stable and less creeping with dupes
 - Removed Divergent Underground (no longer will rocks drop instead of cobble, better ore digging etc)
 - Removed Nomadic Tents
 - Added Dimensional Doors instead
 - You no longer start in Atum.
-You will now start in The Midnight, with new quest lines & fixes
+You will start in the Overworld
 - All mods require a quest unlock but they are easier if the mod is intended for early game
+- Some quests may lead you to other dimensions, instead of starting out in said dimensions
 - Removed all progressions using RF/tick
+- Major performance improvements
 - Removed True Prophecy from the world drop